tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 <figcaption>Figure 12: Click the portafilter to animate it into position above the cup</figcaption>
 </figure>

-Once the portafilter animation is finished, the red button should change to green.
+Once the portafilter animation finishes, the red button should change to green.
 But, this requires a callback function.

 ## Using a Callback Function to Initialise the Start Button